tttp/srs0/README.md

 *   **`SRS_DOMAIN`**: The domain to use for the rewritten email address (e.g., `example.com`).
 *   **`SRS_PREFIX`**: The prefix for the SRS address (default: `SRS0`).

+You can also define them:
+- into a .env file (copy .env.example to .env and update accordingly)
-They can be defined directly on the command line as flags
+- directly on the command line as flags

 **Commands:**